-Style and method
+Style

-- Style - A collection of 693 numbered remarks (from one sentence up to one page, usually one paragraph long). - These remarks are extracted by Wittgenstein from larger manuscripts (written from 1929 till 1951).
-We possess 20 000 pages of these (handwritten or typed) manuscripts. - There are many chains of remarks elaborating upon a certain topic.
-There are several breaks where the topic is changed without any explicit notice. - Many remarks have the form of a fictional dialogues between two (and occasionally three) partners or "voices".
-Sometimes it is not clear which voice is Wittgenstein's. - Many remarks end with analogies or open questions (that are left unexplained or unanswered). - Wittgenstein uses often examples (real as well as imaginary).
-There are only a few generalizations (like "meaning is use"). - These intricate characteristics of Wittgenstein's style are related to his philosophical method.
+- A collection of 693 numbered remarks. - These remarks are extracted by Wittgenstein from larger manuscripts (written from 1929 till 1951). - There are many chains of remarks elaborating upon a certain topic.
+Many breaks without explicit notice. - Many remarks have the form of a fictional dialogues between two partners or "voices". - Many remarks end with analogies or open questions.